 Up till now, we covered email copywriting in pretty broad strokes.
 Here is a more detailed explanation of how to go about creating a compelling email message your readers won’t be able to resist.

 1. Create a clear and concise subject line.

-We have already discussed this, but what you should also keep in mind are these ingredients of a great subject line.
+We have already discussed this, but what you should also keep in mind are the ingredients of a great subject line.
 Also, the content of your message should match your subject line.
 If you have promised your audience something in the subject, it has to be there once they click and open your email.

-Otherwise, not only will your click-through rate dwindle, but it may also affect your open rate, since you haven’t delivered what you have promised.
+Otherwise, not only will your click-through rate dwindle, but it may also affect your open rate since you haven’t delivered what you have promised.
 Also, be specific.
 For example, “19 New Ways You Can Grow Your Online Business Today” will be a lot more effective than “New Trends for Online Businesses Owners”, which is pretty bland.

 2) Make your greetings personal